 Modern day society is exposed to thousands of bits of information each day.
-The barrage of messages received through billboards, television, and radio ads, as well as print media, email, and text notifications, has given many people a sense of anxiety from information saturation or overload.
+The barrage of messages received through billboards, television, radio ads, as well as print media, email, and text notifications, has given many people a sense of anxiety from information saturation to overload.
 To be effective, the District must start by stripping out the unnecessary complexities.
-Messaging needs to be thoughtful, simple, clear, concise, and consistent.
+Messaging needs to be purposeful, simple, clear, concise, and consistent.

-Here are some guidelines:
+Messaging guidelines:

-- Before engaging any audience group, be very clear about what the District is trying to accomplish. - Determine what the intended audience needs, wants, and cares about, then get to the point. - Use words and language that the audience easily understands and can relate to.
+- Before engaging any audience group, be clear about what the District is trying to accomplish. - Determine what the intended audience needs, wants, and cares about, then get to the point. - Use words and language that the audience easily understands and can relate to.
 Be careful not to include industry jargon, technical terms, or excessive detail. - Use an active voice and clearly define the call to action.

 Messages also must be consistent in order to effectively engage audience groups in the District's programs and activities.
 Important messages become more memorable through repetition.
-This is why catchy taglines or jingles work well in advertising.
-Consistency should be practiced across all District organizational roles as it is vital to the effectiveness of MWDOC's communications efforts and can reduce the chance of misunderstanding.
+Consistency should be practiced across all District organizational roles as it is vital to the effectiveness of MWDOC's communications efforts and can prevent confusion or misunderstanding.

-Messages:
+MESSAGES: